 I love it.

-But I'm generally a big fan of rice pudding precisely because of the fact that it isn't too sweet.
+I'm a big fan of rice pudding precisely because of the fact that it isn't too sweet.
 It's rich and creamy and everyone knows that all the best desserts are made with rice.
 Just ask my good friend Mango Sticky Rice.

 Risalamande (translates to almond rice) is what's traditionally served on Christmas Eve in Danish households.
 Except my childhood Danish household apparently, where tradition was to pass around Creme de Menthe and ashtrays.